We will no longer be supporting IE7 and below as a web browser effective June 1st 2020. Click here for more information.

 When low-flow periods get longer it can lead to increased water temperatures, degraded water quality, and reduced stream habitats and connectivity.
 At the other end of the spectrum, extreme flooding isn't much better.
 It can increase erosion and flush nutrients and pollution into streams, increasing the water's turbidity (murkiness).
 As climate change continues, both low-flow and flooding conditions are expected to increase.

-The infographic below illustrates the approximate 10% increase in flows for the periods of 1916-1979 and 1980-2021 based on the data from the Black River near Washago gauge.
+The infographic illustrates the approximate 10% increase in flows for the periods of 1916-1979 and 1980-2021 based on the data from the Black River near Washago gauge.
 Seasonal changes for streamflow show increase in Winter and Fall (49% and 31% respectively) while there is decrease in volume for Spring and Summer (-6% and -9% respectively).

 More Phosphorus